jeff4/bionotes.github.io/ochem.md

 * 8/09: More Axler, eigenspaces, diagonalization, etc.
 * 8/10: Started Axler Section 5C, p.
 155 as well as Dr. Trefor Bazett's video series on Linear Algebra.
 * 8/11: Completed Axler Chapter 5, first pass.
 Need to review other resources on eigenspaces etc. again.
+* 8/12: Completed review of standard Gibbs free energy change.
+Began Wade Section 4-5 on changes in enthalpy and entropy.

 #### Resonance-stabilization and resonance hybrids
 * Wade p.
 13-16